makyo/writing/work/inner-demons/outline.md

 * Act 3
     * Justin goes missing for dinner
     * The story of getting to the son with the daughter - the tribulations of making it out of the relative safety of the home to the abandoned house next door
-        * passing through 'gates' to reach him
+        * passing through 'gates' to reach him - falls to ground with each gate
             1. Fear
             2. Anger (invisible resistance)
             3. Tears